Royal Botanic Gardens, Cranbourne: Visitor information

 Cranbourne Gardens are at 1000 Ballarto Rd, Cranbourne.
 Access by private vehicle is via the South Gippsland Highway (east entrance) or via Ballarto Rd (West) (west entrance).
 Cranbourne is reasonably well served by public transportation, with a train line from Melbourne and a number of local bus routes.
-There is a free shuttle bus running from Cranbourne train station to Royal Botanical Gardens Cranbourne.
-Pre-booking is required and can be done through their website.
+There is a free shuttle bus service from Cranbourne railway station to the gardens; and pre-booking is required.